 As we mentioned before in our Best Crystals for Beginners post, buying a nice selection of tumble stones or small crystal pieces is a great way to start - this is probably the cheapest way too.
 This way, you’ll get a feel for the crystals you like and which pieces you feel you want in a larger form - the crystals you feel you will work with the most.
 We actually have a couple tumbles beginner crystal sets available on the site (the one shown at the beginning of this post)!

 But hey, if something 'calls' to you and you think it would be a great addition to your space, listen to your intuition!
 They often say crystals choose us.
 Quite often people will tell me that they bought a piece from my sale on a whim, and once they researched the properties of it, it was just want they needed!

-We hope you’ve found our 3rd Crystals for Beginners post super handy and that you feel more confident about starting your crystal collection.
+We hope you’ve found this post super handy and that you feel more confident about starting your crystal collection.
+If you want to know more about crystals for beginners, check out this helpful page!
 Buying crystals doesn’t have to be tough, just take it slow and don’t feel pressured to get too deep too quick - crystals are natural beauties to be enjoyed as healing helpers in our lives.